ece471-MIR/audio-melody-extraction/README.md

 chmod +x get_data.sh
 ./get_data.sh
 ```
-Acquires MIR-1K[^2] and MIREX05[^3] datasets as in [^1], which are stored as follows:
+Acquires MIR-1K[^2] and MIREX05[^3] datasets as in [^1], as well as ADC2004[^3] as used during MIREX 2020 Audio Melody Extraction submission evaluation[^4], which are stored as follows:
 ```
 datasets/
 ├── MIR-1K/
+├── mirex05TrainFiles/
-└── mirex05TrainFiles/
+└── adc2004_full_set/
 ```

 ## 3. Preprocessing
 ```
 uv run preprocessing.py
 ```
-Joins MIR-1K and MIREX05 to creates training, validation and test splits.
+Joins MIR-1K and MIREX05 to creates training and validation splits.
+Produces a separate testing evaluation dataset using ADC2004.
 Augments training data and windows all data splits as in [^1].
 Saves data splits as the following .npz zipfiles:
 ```